google/WebFundamentals/src/site/_en/fundamentals/tools/devices/browseremulation.markdown

 ---
 {% wrap content %}

-Browser emulation is great for testing site responsiveness, but they don’t emulate differences in API and CSS support.
-Test your site on browsers running on the devices to be certain everything behaves as expected.
+Browser emulation is great for testing a sites responsiveness, but they don’t emulate differences in API, CSS support and certain behaviors that you'd see on a mobile browser.
+Test your site on browsers running on real devices to be certain everything behaves as expected.

 {% include modules/toc.liquid %}